nextcord/nextcord/README.rst

    :target: https://pypi.python.org/pypi/nextcord
    :alt: PyPI supported Python versions

-A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+Nextcord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

 Fork notice
 --------------------------